 Minimum mesh step settings

-Min Mesh Step: The MIN MESH STEP sets the absolute minimum mesh size for the entire solver region.
-This overrides all other mesh size settings, including mesh override regions.
+MIN MESH STEP: sets the minimum mesh step for the entire solver region including the mesh override regions.

 The boundary conditions that are supported by FDTD/MODE Solutions are listed below.

 Perfectly matched layer (PML)1 boundaries absorb electromagnetic waves incident upon them.
 They essentially model open (or reflectionless) boundaries.
 In FDTD and varFDTD simulation regions, the user can directly specify all the parameters that control their absorption properties including the number of layers.
 To facilitate the selection of PML parameters, a number of profiles (or predefined sets of parameters) are available under the boundary conditions tab.
 In most simulation scenarios, the user only needs to choose one of the predefined profiles and fine tune the number of layers.
 PML boundaries perform best when the surrounding structures extend completely through the boundary condition region.
 This will be the default behavior of structures whether or not they were drawn to end inside or outside the PML region.